GiPHouse/Website/README.md

 #### Logging into the Backend
 Because the authentication is based on Github OAuth authentication, some setup is required for users to be able to login in their own development environment.
-You will need to set up [your own GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) that we will use for OAuth (and for repository synchronisation as well, as explained in the next step) and set your client ID and client secret key as environment variables (`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` respectively). [direnv](https://direnv.net/) is a tool that allows Linux users to do this automatically.
+You will need to set up [your own GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) that we will use for OAuth (and for repository synchronisation as well, as explained in the next step) and set your client ID and client secret key as environment variables (`DJANGO_GITHUB_CLIENT_ID` and `DJANGO_GITHUB_CLIENT_SECRET` respectively). [direnv](https://direnv.net/) is a tool that allows Linux users to do this automatically.

 You will then be able to create a new superuser with the `createsuperuser` management command.
 ```Bash